Headliners

 Caribou, Romy, Mogwai, Bombay Bicycle Club, Mala Rodríguez, Kelly Lee Owens and many more.

-Tomavistas Festival returns in 2025, reaffirming its place as one of Spain’s most important music events.
-From 29 to 31 May, Madrid’s Caja Mágica will become the epicentre of independent music, with a line-up that blends big names with rising stars.
+Tomavistas Festival returns in 2026, reaffirming its place as one of Spain’s most important music events.
+From 28 to 30 May (TBC), Madrid’s Caja Mágica will become the epicentre of independent music, with a line-up that blends big names with rising stars.

 Since its debut, Tomavistas has stood out for its bold, genre-crossing curation and focus on artistic quality.
 This year promises an immersive experience, with excellent production, a carefully crafted atmosphere and a strong commitment to sustainability.